Public Services and Procurement Canada Asbestos Management Standard

 - applicable provincial acts and regulations

-- RPB policy/directive/standard requirements
+- RPS policy/directive/standard requirements

-- limitations of the assessment conducted
+- Limitations of the assessment conducted

 This section must include a general description of the building.
 Findings are to be presented in a table format as follows: